Augustin Bourry

-Augustin-Étienne Bourry (27 December 1826 in La Chapelle-Largeau, Deux-Sèvres – 1 September 1854 in Tibet), known as Augustin Bourry, was a priest with the Society of Foreign Missions of Paris.
+Augustin-Étienne Bourry (27 December 1826 in La Chapelle-Largeau, Deux-Sèvres – 1 September 1854 in Tibet), known as Augustin Bourry, was a priest of the Society of Foreign Missions of Paris.

 He entered the minor seminary at an early age to become a missionary and was ordained a priest despite many difficulties, particularly at school.
 He joined the Society of Foreign Missions of Paris at the same time as Théophane Vénard and was sent to Tibet to help with the new mission.

 After a long journey, he was reunited with Nicolas Krick (also of the Society of Foreign Missions of Paris); the two missionaries attempted to penetrate Tibet via North India, and, although this latter had been there for only a short time, he was the only Westerner to have succeeded in this feat not long before.

 The two friends entered Tibet, but were forced to turn back and leave the country.
 The chief of a neighboring tribe then murdered them and the motives for this double murder are unclear.

 In the 1980s, a new Catholic community was born when some of the Tibetan frontiersmen converted to Christianity and considered the martyrdom of Nicolas Krick and Augustin Bourry as the founding act of their Church.
 A resumption of research was initiated as a result of this beatification process.
+They have been conferred the title of Servant of God in 2019.